trantrunghieu0809/json-export-excel/README.md

   Default `filename = 'export-excel'`

-4. Please find examples in the directory `example`
+4. Please find examples in the directory `example` or You can check out this live example here: http://plnkr.co/6ieuJ1khmKFds9VYHoDv